 Dr. Michael Ryan spoke at a news conference in Geneva after returning from a trip to Beijing to meet with Chinese President Xi Jinping and other senior government leaders.
 He said China was taking “extraordinary measures in the face of an extraordinary challenge” posed by the outbreak.

 To date, about 99 per cent of the nearly 6,000 cases are in China.
 Ryan estimated the death rate of the new virus at 2 per cent, but said the figure was very preliminary.
 With fluctuating numbers of cases and deaths, scientists are only able to produce a rough estimate of the fatality rate and it’s likely many milder cases of the virus are being missed.

-Experts worry the new virus may spread more easily than originally thought or may have mutated into a form that does so.
-It is from the coronavirus family, which also can cause the common cold as well as more serious illnesses such as SARS.
+In comparison, the SARS virus killed about 10% of people who caught it.
+The new virus is from the coronavirus family, which includes those that can cause the common cold as well as more serious illnesses such as SARS and MERS.